(Last Updated on : 22-10-2019)

 Weaving of colourful woollen and cotton

 shawls is an innermost activity for women of all Naga tribes.
-The Nagas are specialist basket makers.
+The Nagas are specialists in basket making.
 Bamboo

 baskets are made in narrowed and cylindrical shapes.
 Mats and shields of bamboo are also made.
 There are blacksmiths in each Naga village.
 They prepare dao, sickles, axes and spears.
 The Nagas are very good wood carvers.